baylonp/Tyre-Anomaly-Detection/README.md

 ```

-## The most importan part: How to validate a model?
+## The most importat part: How to validate a model?

-To validate a model, we used different metrics.
+To validate a model, I used different metrics.
 First of all the graphs created after the run ( code provided ) need to show a trend in which Training_Accuracy and Validation_Accuracy are very close to each other in a way such that the infamous Overfitting is not present.

 Here are some examples of Accuracy and Loss graphs.